Relying party

-A relying party (RP) is a computer term used to refer to a server providing access to a secure software application.
+A relying party (RP) is a computer term used to refer to a server providing access to a secured software application.

 Claims-based applications, where a claim is a statement an entity makes about itself in order to establish access, are also called relying party (RP) applications.
 RPs can also be called “claims aware applications” and “claims-based applications”.
 Web applications and services can both be RPs.